Q. I would like to accept credit cards on my website for the products or services I provide. What is involved and what are my options?

-Additionally you will still incur the same fees for credit card settlement as I described for the form method and the same fees for a ssl certificate and a static IP.
-In addition, most of the higher end carts require at a minimum a MS SQL database (our pricing is $17 per month for the base MS sql option).
+Additionally, you will still incur the same fees for credit card settlement as I described for the form method and the same fees for an SSL certificate and a static IP.
+In addition, most of the higher end carts require at a minimum an MS SQL database (our pricing is $17 per month for the base MS SQL option).

 This company focuses on software publishers, consumer electronics manufacturers and Game Developers/Publishers)